db1218/KroyAssessment4/Kroy/README.md

 Once you have download and setup eclipse, you should reach this page:
 ![alt text](https://i.imgur.com/SCIFYuC.png "IntelliJ")

 Click on `Open` and navigate to where you cloned the project to.
-Select the `SEPRKroy` folder (this is where the Java Project is and contains files such as `build.gradle` and `settings.gradle`).
+Select the `Kroy` folder (this is where the Java Project is and contains files such as `build.gradle` and `settings.gradle`).